 It must also reference any significant changes in methods or assumptions from the prior AAR, significant issues and how they were resolved, data or other concerns identified by the AA and any other unusual circumstances identified as part of the valuation.
-This section must also include any deviation from CAA Standards of Practice or from the requirements of this Guideline.
+This section must also include any deviation from CAA Standards of Practice or from these instructions.

-5.5 Description of Insurer
+6.5 Description of Insurer

-5.5.1 Ownership and Management
+6.5.1 Ownership and Management